 EXTRACT(sub-field FROM source)

-Where sub-field can be the following values.
+Where the sub-field can be one of the following values.

 - CENTURY: It is the number of centuries